24th July – 4th August 2023

 Duration: Two weeks

-This course is fully accredited by the National University of Ireland, Galway, and students who successfully complete the course will receive 3 Semester Credits or 6 ECTS points.
+This course is fully accredited by the University of Galway, and students who successfully complete the course will receive 3 Semester Credits or 6 ECTS points.

 SS108: Data Analysis (3 Semester Credits/6 ECTS Credits)